chenkennt/SignalRSample/README.md

    Update the endpoint and key with the ones of your SignalR service.

-2. Then in [Startup.cs](ChatDemo/Startup.cs), instead of calling `AddSignalR` and `UseSignalR`, you need to call `AddSignalRService` and `UseSignalRService` and pass in the service endpoint to make the application connect the service instead of hosting SignalR on its own.
+2. Then in [Startup.cs](ChatDemo/Startup.cs), instead of calling `AddSignalR` and `UseSignalR`, you need to call `AddSignalRService` and `UseSignalRService` and pass in the service endpoint to make the application connect the service instead of hosting SignalR by itself.

    ![change2](resources/change2.png)